 Therefore, the TPM-based keys can be used to show that programs run correctly to boot the system, so malicious software will be prohibited.
 However, sometimes, a device like a Dell laptop will remind you that the TPM device is not detected.

-How Do I Fix TPM Device Not Detected?
+How Do I Fix TPM Device Not Detected on Windows 11/10?

 Sometimes, you may notice that the TPM device is unavailable after a BIOS or firewire update.
 Sometimes, without noticing that your device is using TPM, you just run into “Alert!
 TPM device is not detected”.
 Therefore, you may as well try some solutions to fix this “TPM device not found” issue on Dell or any other device.